Scheduled MonumentsEnglandWayside cross known as Tinker Cross

 What is Wayside cross known as Tinker Cross?

-Tinker Cross is a wayside cross located in Yorkshire, England, and is recorded as a scheduled ancient monument.
+Tinker Cross is a wayside cross located in Yorkshire, England, and forms part of the region's medieval network of roadside monuments.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011754.

 Who is responsible for protecting Wayside cross known as Tinker Cross?